RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 [Repository: registry.redhat.io/openshift4/ose-console-rhel9 Tag: v4.16.0-202409181705.p0.g0b1616c.assembly.stream.el9](https://catalog.redhat.com/software/containers/openshift4/ose-console-rhel9/65280984f0f695f11b13a24e?image=66eb1a1cdf6256d9be4690e6&architecture=amd64)

 ## Package Identification and purls
-In order to accurately report on vulnerabilities in Red hat products, scanning vendors must properly identify the Red Hat package versions for RPMs, RPM modules and container first content, to identify any backported fixes.
+In order to accurately report on vulnerabilities in Red Hat products, scanning vendors must properly identify the Red Hat package versions for RPMs, RPM modules and container first content, to identify any backported fixes.
 The following section provides guidance on how to find information about packages and how they are reported in Red Hat's CSAF-VEX content.